Monk Seven-Sided Strike Build Guide for Solo Farming and Bounties

 - Frozen Hearth — With percentage-based mitigation against ranged damage, this is one of the strongest defensive legendary gems you can support your character with.

-- Howler's Call — Triggered off Primary Attacks, this legendary gem supplements the lacking ranged attack arsenal of Monks with a hard-hitting ranged proc.
+- — Triggered off Primary Attacks, this legendary gem supplements the lacking ranged attack arsenal of Monks with a hard-hitting ranged proc.

-- Blessing of the Worthy — Monks thrive at melee ranges and sustain a lot of attacks, making the retaliation proc of this gem quite valuable.
+- — Monks thrive at melee ranges and sustain a lot of attacks, making the retaliation proc of this gem quite valuable.
 Note its scaling off maximum Life, which turns the Monk's considerable health pool into a makeshift nuke.

 - Chip of Stone Flesh — This is a PvP powerhouse of a gem, inflicting hard CC and increasing damage dealt on affected targets.
 It also provides decent value for progression content.